AtomicStryker/atomicstrykers-minecraft-mods/Ruins/resources/readme.txt

-testruin can be called exactly once without any arguments after successfully parsing a template in order to immediatly test that template rotation is 0 for 'none', 1 for EAST 'one to the right', 2 for SOUTH 'two to the right', 3 for WEST 'three to the right' testruin supports minecraft relative coordinates, and can be called by command blocks
+testruin can be called exactly once without any arguments after successfully parsing a template in order to immediatly test that template rotation is 0 for 'none', 1 for EAST 'one to the right', 2 for SOUTH 'two to the right', 3 for WEST 'three to the right' testruin supports minecraft relative coordinates, and can be called by command blocks testruin also supports using '_' instead of a relative or absolute y coordinate, which will let ruins find a suitable y using its spawner algorithm for given x,z

 BIOME SPECIFIC FEATURES